cetteup/GameserverLister/README.md

 | Wolfenstein: Enemy Territory           | Quake3               | id Software, etlegacy.com                                                                                         |
 | Xonotic                                | Quake3               | deathmask.net, tchr.no                                                                                            |

-¹ requires a [modified version of gslist](https://github.com/cetteup/gslist), which provides additional parameters
+¹ Requires a [modified version of gslist](https://github.com/cetteup/gslist) which provides additional parameters.
+² Valve's principal servers are rate limited.
+If you do not use additional filters to only retrieve matching servers, you will get blocked/timed out.

 ## Game server query ports